Enquiries and support

+The majority of individuals understand that Heroin is highly addictive and unbelievably difficult to stop taking but what they do not seem to appreciate is medicinal opioids can create a tolerance level, leading to a need for stronger medication to numb the same level of pain.
 The bottom and appalling line is that 10% of the UK population are taking pain killers and most of these are opiates!
 With this increasing level of opiate in the body, the person is unable to perform or function correctly.
 They will be impaired, and this will restrict their ability to make imperative decisions correctly or quickly.
-This will have an adverse effect on their role, more specifically, they will be unable to function safely whilst driving or operating machinery and they will be more likely to have a serious accident.
+This will have an adverse effect on their role, more specifically, they will be unable to function safely whilst driving or operating machinery and they will be more likely to have a serious accident, potentially causing personal injury, third party injury or death.
 Codeine medications now specifically state ‘do not drive or operate machinery’ on their fact sheet.
 Any employee who is under the impairment of drugs becomes a liability to the company.

 It is easy to assume your workforce is not affected but take into consideration that if 10% of society are using opiate medication, it is very likely that 10% of your employees also fall under this category.
 Managing drug use in the workplace can be perceived as a complex and uncomfortable problem but DrugWipe can help.
 Our DrugWipe Dual can detect the main opiate medications used within the UK within five minutes.

 If your employee gives an opiate non-negative on the DrugWipe, it is important that a confirmation urine sample is arranged within two hours with a fully accredited laboratory.
 Please give us a call and we will be able to organise this for you.
 The laboratory will analyse the sample and highlight the medication involved as well as indicate the levels present at the time of sample.
-This will then indicate if the medication has been used correctly for therapeutic reasons, or, if an excessive level is present it could potentially demonstrate addiction, which will significantly increase the risk for you and your company.
-When you have received the result from the lab you are then able to potentially assist the employee in their challenge to reduce or stop their addiction and seek the help they need.
+This will then indicate if the medication has been used correctly for therapeutic reasons, or, if an excessive level is present it could potentially demonstrate addiction, which will significantly increase the impairment and hence the risk for you and your company.
+When you have received the result from the lab you are then able to discuss with and potentially assist the employee in their challenge to reduce or stop their addiction by seeking the help they need.